Mn0ky/QOL-Mod/README.md

 |--------------------------------------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | **Usage:**		                               | ```/<command_name> [<additional parameter>]```                                                                                                                 |
 | /adv		                                     | Outputs whatever you set it to in the config.                                                                                                                  |
+| /fps | Sets the target FPS to the specified amount (this means the FPS will stay around this amount; cannot be below 60).
 | /gg		                                      | Enables automatic sending of "gg" upon death of mod user.                                                                                                      |
 | /help		                                    | Opens up the Steam overlay and takes you to this page.                                                                                                         |
 | /hp	```[<player_color>]```	                | Outputs the percent based health of the target color to chat.
 Leave as ``/hp`` to always get your own.                                                         |